Guavalines/rails-watch-list/README.md

 # WATCH LIST

+Watch List is a 3-model app is a many to many relationship (N:N)

+## Main Features

 - Users can create their own custom categories.
 - Users can see their favorite categories and add their favorite movies from a Database (Using Movie API).
 - Users can create list of their favorite movies.